 In short, in order to answer the research question: “How do German tabloids use right wing extremist ideology to report about migrants nowadays compared to ten years ago?”, research of this paper suggests that German tabloids of nowadays are cautious in their reporting and even refute any activity of right wing extremists.
 They mostly report about the crisis, the policies for a stricter asylum policy, how migrants suffer from the crisis, how authorities work to manage the influx, and how much work this takes and with how many refugees they come.
 Because of these large numbers of refugees, it is likely that tabloids try to find ways in order to cope with the numbers and find the best way to integrate them in society.
 Because what can one do?
 It is a crisis and one has to limit the damage and the suffering of the crisis.
 However, the two researched tabloids are not representative enough for the whole German media.
 Therefore, additional research is needed on this subject.

-( March 11..
-BBC.Retrievedrch
+References

+BBC (2016 March 11).
+Syria: The story of the conflict.
+BBC.
+Retrieved on 4 March 2016 from the BBC